Preventive Maintenance Schedule

 CMMS as a Preventative Maintenance Solution

-Maintenance management systems have become the solution of choice for overall facility management because of their ability to synthesize thousands of data points which at any given time, can provide a user an overview of a facility’s operation or alternatively, show the status of an individual piece of equipment.
+Maintenance management software have become the solution of choice for overall facility management because of their ability to synthesize thousands of data points which at any given time, can provide a user an overview of a facility’s operation or alternatively, show the status of an individual piece of equipment.
 Among its many capabilities (i.e., track work orders, quickly generate accurate reports, mobile device accessibility, paperless functionality and secure cloud based interfaces), the major drawing card for many companies is its ability to instantly determine which of their assets requires preventive maintenance or repairs.
 Being able to automate routine equipment checks with maximum efficiency and customize preventive maintenance schedules offers companies the opportunity to extend equipment lifespans, improve its organization and manage time, resources and labor more efficiently.
 These benefits ultimately result in reduced operational costs and increased company profits.

 Monthly maintenance calendar (current work and planned preventive maintenance)